 On the 27 March 2012 the draft National Health Service transition risk log (PDF) was leaked to the press.
 It is dated 28 September 2010 and is headed 'draft for discussion'.

-A case study of a real life Risk Register
+A case study of an example Risk Register

-The National Health Service Risk Register is a great case study, unfortunately in 'how not to do' a Risk Register.
+The National Healthcare Risk Register is a great case study, unfortunately in 'how not to do' a Risk Register .

-Press comment on the leaked document has focussed on the content of risks and the lack of mitigating actions for some risks.
-It is true that some of the risks sound scary, suggesting negative impacts on performance and emergency preparedness, but this is the purpose of risk management: all possible scenarios need to be considered.
+Press comment on the leaked document has focused on the content of risks and the lack of mitigating actions for some risks.
+It is true that some of the risks sound scary, suggesting negative impacts on performance and emergency preparedness, but this is the purpose of risk management : all possible scenarios need to be considered .

 In this article I will review this early draft of the NHS risk register against project management and risk management best practice and identify what we can expect to be added or clarified in future versions.

 Overview of the registerThe register leaked to the press is a draft for discussion, it captures the input of multiple contributors who been working to identify the possible risks to the transition project.
 We can see this in the varying format of risk descriptions.
 Clearly the register is a work in progress and has rightly attempted to capture as many potential risks as possible.